-- All admission policies are in the Stockton Bulletin. - Non-matriculated students may only take a maximum of 3 classes, all of which must be electives offered in the MSW program. - Any request for admission deferral must be approved by the chair of the admissions committee and the MSW program chair. - Students with conditional admissions due to GPA will be required to participate in the MSW Student Mentorship program which is explained in further detail on page 44 of the Handbook.
+- All admission policies are in the Stockton Bulletin. - Non-matriculated students may only take a maximum of 3 classes, all of which must be electives offered in the MSW program. - Any request for admission deferral must be approved by the chair of the admissions committee and the MSW program chair. - Students may be admitted with conditional admissions due to GPA lower than 3.0 as part time students.